Oklahoma, Kentucky teachers strike for higher pay, education funding

 Gov. Mary Fallin, R-Okla., already signed legislation that would up teacher pay by about $6,100 through an increase in taxes on certain goods, such as cigarettes and fuel.
 But educators and teachers’ unions are arguing it’s not enough.

-At a rally in front of the state Capitol, teachers are demanding newer and updated textbooks, more arts classes and smaller class sizes, according to the OEA.
+At rallies in front of the state Capitol this week, teachers demanded newer and updated textbooks, more arts classes and smaller class sizes, according to the OEA.

 Oklahoma’s new revenue measures are expected to generate about $450 million, with the bulk going to teacher raises and about $50 million going to general education funding.
 The teachers union has called for an additional classroom funding of $75 million.
 It has also criticized House and Senate leaders for passing a measure repealing a $5-per-night hotel and motel tax that was part of the original education package.
 Repeal of the hotel tax reduces the total package by about $45 million.